Friday, February 3, 2023

 Individual Spells

 Helping others.
-There are cases where a question gets shut down because someone does not know how to answer it themselves, and therefore deems it unanswerable, or pressures the asker to ask a question they rather would answer.
+There were several cases where a question got shut down because someone does not know how to answer it themselves, and therefore deems it unanswerable, or pressures the asker to ask a question they rather would answer.

 Other Odds and Ends